Drew Millikin is

-Drew Millikin is a social media hang-a-rounder.
+a social media hang-a-rounder no longer really interested in social media.
 After a brief stint in banking, Drew decided that education was a much better place for which to hide.
 That brought him to his alma mater, Saint Michael’s College.
 While there he worked in the Office of Admission helping to create and develop Saint Michael’s social media marketing strategy.
 After five years of rabble-rousing in higher education, Drew decided to step down into lower-ed.
 He has presented at NEACAC, for edsocialmedia.com, and to Groton School faculty and trustees, not to mention the random passerby.

 Drew began his independent school career at Groton School, where he was an upper school dorm head and the director of recent graduate relations.
 Using his skills learned at Saint Michael’s, he created a dynamic and successful social media assault plan for Groton.
 The assault plan includes students blogs, e-newsletters, Facebook, Twitter, Instagram, LinkedIn, uStream.tv, Flickr, and just about anything he can get his hands on.

-After a mostly widely successful, and occasionally less good, run as director of admissions and financial aid at another New England boarding school, Drew finds himself back in the to which state he swore (twice) he would never move back.
-He works in ed-tech at Vidigami, Inc as the director of sales.
+After a mostly widely successful, and occasionally less good, run as director of admissions and financial aid at another New England boarding school, Drew finds himself back in the state where he swore (twice) he would never move back.
+He worked in ed-tech at Vidigami, Inc as the director of sales and now for the largest university in the country, WGU.
+WGU is a non-profit, fully accredited, remarkably affordable, online university, that is virtually unknown in New England.
+He job is to change that last part.
 In his free time, Drew enjoys skiing, snowshoeing, spending time with his families, taking pictures of his chickens, and biking.
-You can find him lurking on most social media sites.
+He also enjoys wearing shirts with his initials (AMM) embroidered on his sleeve.
+You can find him lurking on

 It is rumored that Drew once was a contributor to edsocialmedia.com, although few posts exist to prove this.
-His shadow organization, drewmillikin & associates, has offered consultation to other independent schools, event planners, anyone with a pulse, and a few without.
-He has been taken up on this offer twice.
-Someday perhaps he’ll even ask for a fee to pay for the business cards he has made.
+His shadow organization, AMM Advising, has offered consultation to independent schools, event planners, EdTech startups, FinTech startups, and pretty much anyone with a pulse and a few without.
+He has been taken up on this offer at least twice.
+Someday perhaps he’ll even ask for a fee to pay for the business cards he had made.